faxathome/cycles/README.md

-# README
+# Cycles

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a special project

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+* Rails

-* Database initialization
+* Heroku

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bootstrap

-* ...
+* Devise

+-- September 2018